NWSpitfire/Ubuntu-Cloud-Image-Setup/README.md

 17) Comment out [PubkeyAuthentication yes]
 18) Uncomment [PasswordAuthentication yes]
 19) To add minimal extra security uncomment [MaxAuthTries 6] and change to [MaxAuthTries 1]
+20) Uncomment [PrintMOTD yes]
-20) Restart sshd service - sudo systemctl restart sshd.service -
+21) Restart sshd service - sudo systemctl restart sshd.service -

+-- Optional - Set Message Of The Day --

+This allows a message to be displayed on every server login.

+As "20) Uncomment [PrintMOTD yes]" has already been done;

+22) create motd file using - sudo nano /etc/motd -
+23) Write text to the file, server name, welcome message, server location etc.
+24) Save File.
+Close and reconnect SSH to verify message is shown.